Medical Negligence Lawyer

 Just like the name suggests, chronic fatigue syndrome causes excessive tiredness.
 It also leads to memory loss and muscle and joint pain, which are also symptoms of fibromyalgia.
 That’s why doctors sometimes misdiagnosed fibromyalgia for chronic fatigue syndrome.

 Fibromyalgia and multiple sclerosis are two very different health conditions, but they often get misdiagnosed for the other.
 This is often because both conditions cause chronic pain all over the body.
 However, symptoms of multiple sclerosis that are different from fibromyalgia include blurred vision, slurred speech and difficulty walking.

 Hypothyroidism results from a very low amount of activity in the thyroid and can lead to low energy, slow heart rate, weight gain and depression.
 Many of these symptoms are similar to the symptoms of fibromyalgia, so it can be difficult to differentiate between the two.
 Doctors can conduct blood tests to check if thyroid levels are normal or not.

 Fibromyalgia can often lead to depression because the condition is so difficult to live with.
 However, the symptoms of these two diseases can overlap.
 Depression can cause you to have memory problems, just like fibromyalgia can.

 Consulting With a Medical Malpractice Attorney

 If you have received a misdiagnosis because of a doctor’s carelessness, you may be entitled to compensation.
-It’s important to speak to an experienced medical malpractice attorney in Phoenix, AZ about your case as soon as possible.
+It’s important to speak to an experienced medical malpractice attorney about your case as soon as possible.